Posets from Admissible Coxeter Sequences: Discrete Dynamical Systems, Node-firing Games, and Quiver Representations.

-By construction, if $\pi\tsimalpha\pi'$ holds, then $[\Fy,\pi]$ and $[\Fy,\pi']$ are identical as functions, independent of the choice of state space $K$ or vertex functions.
-Thus, $\acyc(\Y)$ is a general upper bound for the number of functionally non-equivalent \sds maps that can be generated over the graph $\Y$ for a fixed sequence of $\Y$-local functions.
-Moreover, for any graph $\Y$, there exist $\Y$-local functions for which this bound is sharp~\cite{Mortveit:01a}.
+By construction, if $\pi\tsimalpha\pi'$ holds, then $F_\pi$ and $F_{\pi'}$ are identical as functions, independent of the choice of state space $K$ or vertex functions.
+Thus, $\acyc(\Gamma)$ is a general upper bound for the number of functionally non-equivalent \sds maps that can be generated over the graph $\Gamma$ for a fixed sequence of $\Gamma$-local functions.
+Moreover, for any graph $\Gamma$, there exist $\Gamma$-local functions for which this bound is sharp~\cite{Mortveit:01a}.
 A weaker form of equivalence is \textit{cycle equivalence}, which means that the dynamical system maps are conjugate (using the discrete topology) when restricted to their sets of periodic points.
 In the language of graph theory, this means their periodic orbits are isomorphic as directed graphs.
-The following result shows how $\kappa$-equivalent update orders yield dynamical system maps that are cycle equivalent. \begin{theorem} For any finite set $K$ of vertex states, and for any $\pi\in S_\Y$, the \sds maps $[\Fy,\pi]$ and $[\Fy,\operatorname{shift}_s(\pi)]$ are cycle equivalent. \end{theorem} We refer to~\cite{Macauley:09a} for the proof of this result, as well as additional background on equivalences of sequential dynamical systems, and applications of $\kappa$-equivalence to the structural properties of their phase spaces.
-It is interesting to note that for sequential dynamical systems with binary states there is an additional equivalence on acyclic orientations that govern cycle equivalence: reversal of all edge orientations.
-As an addendum to Theorem~\ref{thm:shift} we have that when $K=\F_2$, the \sds maps $[\Fy,\pi]$ and $[\Fy,\text{reverse}(\pi)]$ are cycle equivalent as well.
+For an update order $\pi=\pi_1\cdots\pi_n$, define $\operatorname{shift}(\pi)=\pi_2\cdots\pi_n\pi_1$.
+The following result shows how $\kappa$-equivalent update orders yield dynamical system maps that are cycle equivalent. \begin{thm} For any finite set $K$ of vertex states, and for any $\pi\in S_\Gamma$, the \sds maps $F_\pi$ and $F_{\operatorname{shift}(\pi)}$ are cycle equivalent. \end{thm} We refer to~\cite{Macauley:09a} for the proof of this result, as well as additional background on equivalences of sequential dynamical systems, and applications of $\kappa$-equivalence to the structural properties of their phase spaces.
+It is interesting to note that for the class of \emph{update sequence independent} (see~\cite{Macauley:11a}) sequential dynamical systems with binary states, there is an additional equivalence on acyclic orientations that governs cycle equivalence: reversal of all edge orientations.